 Schools, headteachers and teachers will decide how to use the Pupil Premium allocation, as they are best placed to assess what additional provision should be made for individual pupils.
 Source – DfE website

 As children move through school the pupil premium funding is focused on continuing to diminish differences with National expectations particularly for the most able disadvantaged pupils and other focus groups

-At Southmere our rigorous monitoring and tracking of all pupils helps us to identify any pupils who are at risk of not making sufficient progress and have helped us to plan and implement good intervention strategies.
+At Southmere our rigorous monitoring and tracking of all pupils enables us to identify any pupils who are at risk of not making sufficient progress and plan and implement good intervention strategies.

-The summary of the range of activities and interventions that the Pupil Premium funded in 2015-2016 can be found below.
-This included activities and interventions that we have employed to support pupil progress and attainment.
+The summary of the range of activities and interventions that the Pupil Premium is funding in 2020-2021 can be found below.
+This includes activities and interventions that we have employed to support pupil progress and attainment.
 Some have cost implications and others have required time within staff meetings, INSET and staff time to research theory and current pedagogical developments in education.